 It is quickly becoming common knowledge that all humans and almost all living creatures have an Endocannabinoid System (ECS).
 But what happens when this internal system has flaws or is not running at full potential?
 Clinical Endocannabinoid Deficiency (CED) is characterized by low levels of endocannabinoids and cannabinoid receptors.
 It is potentially responsible for a variety of overlying medical disorders.
-There is significant research that suggests medical cannabis, especially cannabidiol (CBD), may be effective at treating CED.

 What is the Endocannabinoid System (ECS)?